AndresKasekamp/AndresKasekamp/README.md

 Working with remote sensing (LiDAR and satellite imagery) and 3D modeling.

-Skills: Python / R / SQL / JS
+Skills: Python / R / SQL / JS / Go

 - 🔭 I’m currently working on NDVI in satellite imagery
 - 👯 I’m looking to collaborate on 3D city models